National League Hitters That Benefit From the Universal DH

 San Diego Padres: Much like the Nationals, I’m expecting several players to get small boosts here, but not one player to step into a full-time role.
 In general, the universal DH should give more at-bats to the combination of Wil Myers, Franchy Cordero, Francisco Mejia, and Josh Naylor.
 Mejia will also share the catching duties with Austin Hedges, so in theory, we should see his name on the lineup card in approximately 2/3 of games.
 You could say the same about Myers and Cordero who will also share right field as well.
 In deeper leagues, these guys deserve a look, but playing in 1/2 to 3/4 of games makes it hard to accumulate enough value to be a target in standard mixers.

 San Francisco Giants: There just aren’t a lot of fantasy-relevant players in this San Francisco lineup.
-If anyone benefits, it’s likely Hunter Pence.
+If anyone benefits initially, it’s likely Hunter Pence.
 However, he’s still only a viable fantasy option in deeper leagues as he’s struggled to stay on the field recently.
+Additional beneficiaries could be Jaylin Davis or maybe even Joey Bart, but don’t bank on Bart.

 Media Credit: Fox Sports MLB/Atlanta Braves, Rich von Biberstein/Icon Sportswire, MLB